-The downsampling algorithm in NetSim plot engine leads to some approximations while plotting, especially in TCP.
-To see a precise TCP congestion plot window please use Wireshark.
+The down sampling algorithm in NetSim's plot engine leads to approximations while plotting, especially in TCP.
+To obtain a very precise TCP congestion plot window please enable Wireshark interfacing and view the TCP congestion window in Wireshark.

 8.1.4 Notes on plots